jonasbn/perl-business-dk-cpr/README.md

     This error is thrown from [\_checkdate](#_checkdate), which is used for all general parameter validation.

-- 'argument: <birthdate> could not be parsed', the date provided is not represented by 6 digits (see also below).
+- 'argument: &lt;birthdate> could not be parsed', the date provided is not represented by 6 digits (see also below).

     This error is thrown from [\_checkdate](#_checkdate), which is used for all general parameter validation.

-- 'argument: <birthdate> has to be a valid date in the format: ddmmyy', the date format used for CPR numbers has to adhere to ddmmyy in numeric format like so: 311210, day in a two digit representation: 01-31, month also two digit
+- 'argument: &lt;birthdate> has to be a valid date in the format: ddmmyy', the date format used for CPR numbers has to adhere to ddmmyy in numeric format like so: 311210, day in a two digit representation: 01-31, month also two digit
 representation: 01-12 and finally year in a two digit representation: 00-99.